isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

     ![](../assets/browse-button-placements.png)

-    Then you can still filter the placements according to their channel and/or content type.
+    There you can still filter the placements according to their channel and/or content type.
 Choose a placement and click **[!UICONTROL Select]**.

     ![](../assets/browse-placements.png)